 This can be super hard for our kids to put themselves in others’ shoes because kids’ brains haven’t fully developed yet.

-But we can help them by asking them to THINK.
+But we can help them by asking them to use the THINK method to be more thoughtful and considerate.

 When they say something that is unintentionally hurtful (or intentionally hurtful), we can ask them to evaluate it: